aviaryan/awesome-no-login-web-apps/README.md

 * [Bitport](https://bitport.io/) `[Account]` - Torrent downloader online.
 Limited to 1 torrent of 1 gb per day in free account
 * [Vubey](https://vubey.yt/) - Download mp3 from youtube, soundcloud etc in various audio quality (bitrates)
 * [Seedr](https://www.seedr.cc/) `[Account]` - Cloud Based Torrent Downloader.
 Limited to multiple torrents of total size of 2 gb in free account.
 500mb increase on contributing a new user
+* [Fuge.it](https://fuge.it/) `[Account]` - Web torrent client.
+Limited to two torrents of total size 2gb in free account, 10gb storage and files sharing feature.

 ### Security and Cryptography